Turbo-Charge Your Revenue!

 ‘A’ signifies the products with the highest value, ‘B’ signifies products with a moderately high value, and ‘C’ signifies products with the least value.
 After conducting the ABC analysis, your core products will fall under ‘A’.

 When selling across multiple channels, you want to maintain a balance.
-You don’t want to have too much inventory you can’t sell or run out of stock either.
+You don’t want to have too much inventory that you can’t sell, or run out of stock, either.
 This is where demand forecasting plays a critical role.

 Invest in demand forecasting by monitoring your historical sales data.
 This will show you how your sales fluctuate and help you buy inventory according to that data.
 You also want to factor in your lead time.
 How long does it take for your inventory to arrive from your supplier?

-There are several multi-channel inventory management software that can help you with accurate demand forecasting.
+Several multi-channel inventory management software programs can help you with accurate demand forecasting.
 However, you also want to back this up with research to ensure you’re making data-driven decisions.

 Managing your inventory becomes complex and time-consuming as you expand to more sales channels.
 If you want to become effective, you will need to invest in a multi-channel inventory management system to centralize your inventory.